bcmichael/RNMR-Docs/docs/command/full_command.md

 ## CLSDSP
 Close display

-Category: Display
+Category: Display Handling

 Format: `CLSDSP`

 Description:
-Close display opened with `OPNDSP`. `CLSDSP` will error if no export file is open.
+Close display opened with `OPNDSP`. `CLSDSP` will error if the display is not open.
 ## CLSEXP
 Close export file